 On a budget: great deals for top cameras for traveling

-The original travel zoom camera, the Panasonic Lumix ZS50 is still one of the best buys on the market.
+One of the best buys on the market, the Panasonic Lumix ZS50 is a great camera to carry with you on a trip.
 It has a huge optical zoom (30x) and image stabilization, allowing you to get shots you wouldn’t otherwise be able to get.
 It also has a manual mode, so if you want to learn about the different camera controls and take more control over your photography, you can.

-This little camera can shoot in RAW too, something particularly important if you intend to edit your photos.
+This little camera can shoot in RAW, too, particularly important if you intend to edit your photos.
 It’s an older model, but that’s not always a bad thing, especially considering how much convenience, control, and quality it packs in for the price.

 Canon Powershot G9 X Mark II